UndecidedTech/mullvad-tui/README.md

-# nordvpn-tui
+# mullvad-tui

-`nordvpn-tui` is a terminal-based user interface (TUI) tool built in Rust that provides a simple and interactive way to manage NordVPN connections.
+`mullvad-tui` is a terminal-based user interface (TUI) tool built in Rust that provides a simple and interactive way to manage mullvad connections.
 The tool allows users to browse, search, and select countries and cities for VPN connection directly from the terminal using keyboard navigation.

 ![screenshot](./screenshot.jpg)